Workshops

 Three Basic Building Blocks for Assessing Student Learning

-In this workshop, John Locke and Jessamyn Neuhaus introduce participant to three essential components of assessing authentic online student learning: 1.) creating effective student learning outcomes 2.) using the tools available in Moodle to assess student learning 3.) addressing academic honesty in an online setting.
+In this Center for Teaching Excellence and Technology Enhanced Learning co-facilitated workshop, John Locke and Jessamyn Neuhaus introduce participant to three essential components of assessing authentic online student learning: 1.) creating effective student learning outcomes 2.) using the tools available in Moodle to assess student learning 3.) addressing academic honesty in an online setting.

-Using Un-Essays to Increase Student Engagement and Inclusion
+Using Un-Essays to Increase Student Engagement & Inclusion

 Advocates of “un-essays” (student-generated research projects that can take almost any form, except a traditional written essay) argue that it enables students to demonstrate knowledge in unique, individualized ways, encouraging more active engagement with content.
 The un-essay also expands academic inclusion by offering students an unlimited number of ways to successfully complete scholarly research.
 This workshop gives an overview of un-essay assignments contextualized in the scholarship on teaching and learning on student engagement.
 I include visual examples of completed undergraduate un-essays and will facilitate brainstorming sessions for how you can incorporate an un-essay assignment into your course planning.